AmbulnzLLC/backend-challenge/README.md

 Our goal is to find answers to those questions:

-* Do you understand the framework, and MVC pattern in general?
+* Do you understand the chosen stack, framework, and MVC pattern in general?
 * Can you design interfaces that are clear and easy to use?
 * Do you master your working environment?